Sailanarmo/Math4610/SoftwareManual/HybridSecant/hybSecant.md

 **Language:** C++

-**Description:** This routine is a hybrid of Bisection and secant method.
-When secant method encounters a zero derivative or a sequence that is not converging, instead of printing out an error, it calls a revised form of the bisection method to bisect the given interval 4 times and uses the last midpoint as the new guess.
+**Description:** This routine is similar to Newton's Method, however, when the Secant Method discovers a 0, it will bisect the function again to return a new root.

-**Input:** x0 and x1 are the initial guesses at the root, a and b are the endpoints of the interval, f indicates the desired fucntion, tol is the allowed tolerance and maxIter is the max number of iterations to be run.
+**Input:** There are no user inputs.

-**Output:** The output is an approximation to the root of type double.
+**Output:** The output is an approximation of the root.

 **Code:**
 ```C++